williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 ### Links Object

-Specifies link relations (See [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the IdP user using the [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
-This object is used for dynamic discovery of related resources and lifecycle operations.
+Specifies link relationships (See [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the IdP user using the [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
+This object is used for dynamic discovery of related resources and lifecycle operations, and is read only.

 |--------------------+------------------------------------|
 | Link Relation Type | Description                        |